Reduvius personatus

 Reduvius personatus or the masked hunter is an insect belonging to the assassin bug (Reduviidae) family.
 The name is because its nymphs camouflage themselves with dust.
 The masked hunter is a predator of small arthropods, including woodlice, lacewings, earwigs, bed bugs and termites.
-Masked hunters do not feed on human blood, but can sting humans in self-defense when mishandled.
-The sting can be painful, but masked hunters do not carry Chagas disease unlike the kissing bug for which they are sometimes mistaken.
+Masked hunters do not feed on human blood, but can deliver a rostral stab to humans in self-defense when mishandled.
+The stab can be painful, but masked hunters do not carry Chagas disease, unlike the kissing bug for which they are sometimes mistaken.

 Identification

 Adult masked hunters are uniformly dark brown to black in color and vary in length from 17–22 mm.
 They have an elongated head that includes a short, three-segmented beak, as well as long, slender antennae.
 Their abdomen is wide, extending in the middle beyond the wings to reveal the lateral margins of their abdominal segments.
 Nymphs of this species resemble the adult form and are naturally dark-colored, but often appear gray or light-colored due to a camouflage layer of debris covering them.
 Nymphs exude a sticky substance that covers their entire body, including the antennae and all six legs, which causes dust, lint, and other small particles to adhere to the surface of their body.